United Methodist Church: Local pastors

-Local pastors are called by God, affirmed by the church, and appointed by a bishop to a ministry of Word, Sacrament, Order and Service within the church.
-The local pastors are given the authority to preach the Word of God, administer the sacraments of the church, to provide care and counseling, and to order the life of the church for ministry and mission, but are not ordained.
-When elders are not available to be appointed to a local church, either through shortage of personnel or financial hardship of a pastoral charge, the bishop may appoint a "local pastor" to serve the pastoral appointment.
-Local pastors are often bi-vocational, living out their ministerial call in the local church and in their field of employment.
-Full-time and part-time licensed local pastors under appointment are clergy and hold membership in the annual conference and not in the local church.
-A local pastor's official title is licensed local pastor and is appointed as clergy to the local church where they preach, conduct divine worship and perform the regular duties of a pastor.
-The licensed local pastor has the authority of a pastor only within the context and during the time of the appointment and shall not extend beyond it.
-Local pastors are not required to have advanced degrees but are required to attend licensing school and continue education by attending an approved course of study at an approved United Methodist seminary or course of study school, or enroll in M.Div studies at an approved United Methodist seminary.
-To continue towards associate membership in the annual conference, they must successfully complete written and oral examinations, and appear before the District Committee on Ministry and the Conference Board of Ordained Ministry, as well as meet certain age and service requirements.
-They also may continue towards ordination if they complete their bachelor's degree, requirements of their particular Conference Board of Ordained Ministry, as well as an advanced course or study or prescribed seminary courses at an approved seminary.
-Upon retirement, or when no longer appointed to a local church, local pastors return to a charge conference as lay members.
+Local pastors in the United Methodist Church are individuals who are affirmed by the church and appointed by a bishop to serve in a ministry of Word, Sacrament, Order, and Service within the church.
+The official title for these individuals is "licensed local pastor."
+Although they are not ordained, they are granted the authority to preach the Word of God, administer the sacraments, provide pastoral care and counseling, and lead the congregation in its ministry and mission.

+A bishop may appoint a licensed local pastor to serve a church when an ordained elder is unavailable, either because of a shortage of clergy or due to the financial hardship of a pastoral charge.
+Local pastors often serve in bi-vocational roles, fulfilling their ministerial calling both within the church and in their secular employment.

+Licensed local pastors, whether appointed full-time or part-time, are considered clergy.
+They hold membership in the annual conference rather than in the local church.
+Their authority to serve as pastors is limited to the specific church to which they are appointed and is valid only for the duration of that appointment.
+This authority does not extend beyond the assigned context or continue after the appointment ends.
+In their appointed church, they preach, conduct worship, and carry out the regular responsibilities of a pastor, but only under certain conditions and times agreed upon.
+While they are not required to hold advanced theological degrees, they must complete a licensing school and continue their education.
+This may be accomplished by completing an approved Course of Study at a United Methodist seminary or Course of Study school, or by enrolling in a Master of Divinity program at an approved United Methodist seminary.

+Licensed local pastors who wish to continue toward associate membership in the annual conference must successfully complete written and oral examinations, appear before the District Committee on Ministry and the Conference Board of Ordained Ministry, and meet certain age and service requirements as defined by their conference.
+They may also pursue ordination if they complete a bachelor's degree and fulfill additional requirements set by their Conference Board of Ordained Ministry.
+These typically include completing an advanced Course of Study or the required seminary coursework at an approved institution.

+When a licensed local pastor retires or is no longer appointed to a local church, they return to lay membership in a charge conference.